What Is Guerrilla Marketing? 4 Types and Examples to Delight Consumers

 Pop-up retail: Takes advantage of a trend with a temporary shop

+Learn how to make ideas stick, increase your influence, generate more word of mouth, and use social networks' power to spread information and influence.

-Guerrilla marketing can leave a lasting and emotional impression on your target market.
-But it can also backfire if it is not well executed.
-Here are some questions to help you decide if this tactic is suitable for your brand:
+Guerrilla marketing can leave a lasting and emotional impression.
+But it can also go wrong if not well executed.
+Here are some questions to help you decide if this tactic is right for your brand:

 Do you have a fun, original idea for engaging or surprising potential customers?